TUDelftNAS/Delftvisor/design/design.md

 This allows for 120 bits of extra information per packet.
 Unfortunately are the tags applied at the end by a dedicated group table and the group table id's are only 32 bit.
 Since we also need to reserve some group id's for the tenants only 31 bits are used.
-Another problem comes with the amount of flow tables, the flow table id is 8 bits and per slice we need at least 1 flow table limiting the number of slices to a maximum of 254 (8 bits).
 These would be split up using:
- - 8 bit slice id
+ - 10 bit slice id
- - 12 bit switch id
+ - 11 bit switch id
- - 11 bit port id
+ - 10 bit port id

 ## Topology abstraction
 Each virtual switch doesn't need to correspond 1:1 to a physical switch.